SummerRijndael/metronic-tailwind-laravel/README.md

 # Metronic Tailwind HTML Laravel Integration
 Note: You need to purchase the theme for you to have the required assets

-This project integrates Metronic Tailwind HTML themes into a Laravel application, providing 10 complete demo layouts showcasing different UI patterns and design approaches.
+This project integrates Metronic Tailwind HTML themes into a Laravel application.

 ## Project Overview